cedavidyang/network-risk/README.md

 ## OR network risk

-The script `OR_risk.py` reproduces network risk of Oregon highway bridges.
+The script `OR_risk.py` reproduces network risk of Oregon highway links using method proposed in the paper.
+The script `OR_MCS_risk.py` reproduces network risk of Oregon highway links using crude MCS.